MalloZup/ceph-open-terrarium/ARCHITECTURE.md

 2) and salt/ansible provisioning.

-Terraform apply will just create your instances on KVM.
+Terraform apply will just create your instances on KVM and also create DISK/Volumes on demand.

-You need to provision them via salt or ansible.
+You will need to provision your infrastructure via salt or ansible.

 You can still wrap these two operations in your customs CI scripts if you wish.